Types of internet access providers

 This analysis shows some very interesting facts, for example, while Albertans are expected to pay less for gas than, say, Ontarians.
 However, on average Albertans will be paying some $7 more than Ontarians per month for equivalent internet services.

-Now though to the averages.
-The country average internet download speed is 45 Mbps and average price is $53 per month.
-Top speed is 1,000 Mbps Download.
-People living in Quebec City are paying the most expensive internet plans in the country.
-On the other side of the scale, Halifax has the cheapest plans.
+Now unfortunately though we may not have the answer to that question, as it depends on your location.
+However, we can look at the averages.
+The country’s average internet download speed is 45 Mbps and the average price is $52 per month.
+The top speed is 1,500 Mbps Download.
+People living in Saint John’s are paying for some of the most expensive home internet plans in the country.
+On the other side of the scale, Halifax has the cheapest Home Internet plans.

-With that said here is the table we can summarize our analysis.
+With that said here is the table that summarizes our analysis of Canada’s internet speeds.
 Maybe it is time to switch your provider?

 |Area||Max Down Mbps||Avg Monthly Price|

-In any case, look and find for your next internet provider in our extensive list here.
+In any case, throughout 2021 do look and find your best internet provider in our extensive Canada ISP list here.